Utah Congressman to Trump: Ban flavored e-cigarettes

 The White House is also concerned flavored products will end up on the black market.

-Oregon Democrat Kurt Schrader says he doesn’t think a complete ban is necessary.
+Oregon Democrat Kurt Schrader said he doesn’t think a complete ban is necessary.

 “If you have tooty-fruity vaping that’s targeted to kids.
 You know, Menthol?
 That may be a different story.
 Maybe we have to get a better balance on that,” Schrader said.